KochC/Foundry-Pro-Chrome-Extension/README.md

 In summary, the automated CI/CD process for the Chrome extension ensures that new changes are thoroughly tested and deployed to the Chrome Web Store quickly and efficiently.
 This helps to ensure a high level of quality and reliability for users of the extension.

 Once a newer version reaches the Chrome Web Store, a review process will be started manually by the extension owner (same as the repository owner) followed by a review process by Google.
 One this process was successfull, the extension will automatically be published to the Chrome Web Store.

+As part of the automated CI/CD process, the pipeline creates packages that can be manually downloaded (Releases and Pre-Releases) and added to Chrome.
+These packages include the compiled code for the extension, as well as any other necessary assets and resources.

+These packages are created during the build process and can be found in the [release](https://github.com/KochC/Foundry-Pro-Chrome-Extension/releases) secion of the repository.
+Once the build process is complete, you can manually download the package and add it to Chrome as an unpacked extension.

+While this process is less automated than deploying to the Chrome Web Store, it can be useful for testing and debugging the extension before it is officially released.
+By manually adding the extension to Chrome, you can test it in a real-world environment and make sure that it works as expected.